mwebber2/design_IDF_CBW/README.md

 - Map of the US with an inset of the study area (`CONUSmap+CBW+inset.png`)
 - Choropleth maps showing counties in gradated colors if climate factor of safety is greater than 1.0.

-Tables and other figures: as generated in each strategy's folder.
+Tables and other figures representing all counties: as generated in each strategy's folder.
 - Tables representing precipitation depth associated with each strategy.
 Output file format is csv.
 The first column being the counties in the study area and several other columns for different return periods (2-yr, 5-yr, 10-yr, 25-yr, 50-yr, 100-yr).
 Each strategy has:
 	- three files representing present-day precipitation depths for the median, upper confidence interval (max) and lower confidence interval (short): (`output_atlas_CBW.csv`, `output_atlas_min.csv`, `output_atlas_max.csv`).
 	- four files representing potential future day precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long): (`output_45short.csv`, `output_45long.csv`, `output_85short.csv`, `output_85long.csv`).